Nikki Haley

 (1972 - )

 In 1998, Haley was named to the Orangeburg County Chamber of Commerce’s board of directors and, in 2003, to that of the Lexington Chamber of Commerce.
-She became president of the National Association of Women Business Owners (NAWBO) in 2004 and became involved in several other organizations, including the Lexington Medical Foundation, West Metro Republican Women, and the South Carolina Chapter of NAWBO.
+She became president of the National Association of Women Business Owners (NAWBO) in 2004.
+She got involved in several other organizations, including the Lexington Medical Foundation, West Metro Republican Women, and the South Carolina Chapter of NAWBO.

-Haley converted to Christianity and sits on the board of the Mt.
-Horeb United Methodist Church.
+Haley converted to Christianity and sat on the Mt.
+Horeb United Methodist Church board.
 Out of respect for her parents’ culture, she still attends Sikh services.

 Political Career

 As a Republican, Haley’s platform was anti-tax and fiscally conservative.
 She voted for bills that restrict abortion and those that protect fetuses.
-As the child of legal immigrants, Haley has expressed support for greater enforcement of immigration laws.
+As the child of legal immigrants, Haley has supported greater enforcement of immigration laws.

 Haley, a member of the Tea Party movement, announced in May 2009 that she would run for governor of South Carolina in 2010.
 She was elected on November 2, 2010.